carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Using a vector such as ``<i4 1, i4 2, i4 3, i4 5>`` as an example, together
-with the analogy that we can replace a vector store by a bitcast followed by an integer store, we ge this for big endian:
+with the analogy that we can replace a vector store by a bitcast followed by an integer store, we get this for big endian:

 .. code-block:: llvm